Raku/atom-language/CONTRIBUTING.md

 ## Intro
-There are no good guides on writing TextMate grammars, so this is an attempt to document some of the things I have learned that will help other people to work on this project.
+There are no good guides on writing TextMate grammars, so this is an attempt to document some of the things I have learned — hopefully this will help anybody wanting to contribute or work on this project.

 I do this in the hope that I can ease the barrier of entry into development on this project and share some of the things I have learned.
 Atom doesn't have documentation on creating grammars, so I hope this to become a great resource for others need who may wish to contribute.

 ### Installing for Development
 1. Clone the Github repository into any folder you wish.